Status Quo (False Flag)

 —Sasha R. Weitman, National Flags: A Sociological Overview, 1977: 336

-The transition of flags from personal emblems of rulers and military units to flags that foster a sense of unity between different people became prevalent with the advent of nation-states in the late 18th century.
-National sentiments continued to grow during the 19th century, solidifying the use of flags as symbols of collective identity.
+The transition of flags from personal emblems of rulers and military units to symbols that foster a sense of unity among diverse populations became prevalent with the advent of nation-states in the late 18th century.
+National sentiments continued to grow during the 19th century, solidifying the use of flags as representations of collective identity.
 This led to their adoption throughout Europe, with colonialism significantly contributing to their global spread.
 Colonial powers imposed their languages, cultures, religions, and political systems on colonized territories, promoting the development of nationalist ideologies in response to colonial rule.
 The legacy of colonization, with its brutal impositions and systemic injustices, continues to reverberate in ongoing struggles for autonomy and cultural preservation.

-The French Revolution (1789-1799) and the American Revolution (1775-1783) ushered in an era of challenging monarchies and colonial powers, advocating for principles of individual rights and self-determination.
-These revolutions laid the foundations for modern nation-states where the power and legitimacy of the government derive from the consent of the people.
+The French Revolution (1789–1799) and the American Revolution (1775–1783) ushered in an era of challenging monarchies and empires, advocating for principles of individual rights and self-determination.
+These revolutions laid the foundations for modern nation-states, where the power and legitimacy of the government derive from the consent of the people.
 This principle is often expressed through democratic processes such as elections, where individuals within the nation have the opportunity to participate in choosing their leaders and representatives.

-Nations have since integrated additional elements as symbols of their national identity such as anthems, emblems, national holidays, and cultural motifs to underscore their uniqueness and sovereignty.
-Flags, nonetheless, are considered national symbols of the highest value.
-It is the main symbol that stands before the range of countries that make up the international community.
-However, it's crucial to acknowledge that while national flags can foster a sense of pride and belonging, they may also represent the marginalization and erasure of indigenous peoples, their cultures, and their lands, particularly in situations where colonization is characterized by violence and coerced assimilation.
+Nations have since integrated additional elements as symbols of their national identity—such as anthems, emblems, national holidays, and cultural motifs—to underscore their uniqueness and sovereignty.
+Flags, nonetheless, are considered national symbols of the highest order.
+They stand before the range of countries that make up the international community.
+However, it is crucial to acknowledge that while national flags can foster a sense of pride and belonging, they may also represent the marginalization and erasure of indigenous peoples, their cultures, and their lands, particularly in situations where colonization was characterized by violence and coerced assimilation.

 Overall, the role of individual agency within collective symbols like flags is intricate and nuanced, highlighting the ongoing negotiation between personal expression, societal norms, and the pursuit of social change.
-According to the winds in the electoral life, the greatness of our democracy is vented in political terms.
-As a new electoral dawn beckons, contemplation ensues regarding lessons garnered.
-As the world grapples with an ever-growing feeling of anxiety and discontent, the need for a common cause becomes imperative.
+According to the winds in the electoral life, the greatness of democracy is often tested and renewed through political discourse.
+As new political eras dawn, reflection ensues regarding lessons learned.
+In a world grappling with growing anxiety and discontent, the need for a shared purpose becomes ever more pressing.
 Political intent remains pivotal, urging us to reflect, hope, and resist daily.

 Year: 2010